cquinn783196/Project-13/README.md

 | Web-2    | Web Server   | 10.0.0.6   | Linux            |
 | ELKvm    | Monitoroing  | 10.1.0.4   | Linux            |

+Additionally, our Azure environment has provisioned a load balancer in front of all machines except our JumpBox Provisioner.
+The load balancer's targets are organized into the following availability zones:
+- Zone 1: Web-1 + Web-2
+- Zone 2: ELKvm

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.